-The governing body of the County is the Commission.
+The governing body of the County is the Jefferson County Commission (the "Commission").
 The five commissioners are elected from five districts within the County for four-year terms.
 The current term of office for the present commissioners, President Larry P. Langford and Commissioners Mary M. Buckelew, Bettye Fine Collins, Shelia Smoot and Gary White, will end in November 2006.